tensorflow/tensorflow/ci/official/README.md

 ## How to Test Your Changes to TensorFlow

 **Important for Googlers only**: Google employees can use an internal-only tool to make Kokoro test changes without having to run locally.
-See [this internal page](http://go/tf-devinfra/cli_tools).
+Search for "MLCI" internally.

 ```bash
 # Required: create a file to hold your settings